Methodology

 Active primary collection from graded networks.
 Factional dynamics, pre-announcement information, coalition shifts.
 What political actors generate before they speak publicly.

 Blind spot: Source-dependent.
 Networks are cultivated over years and carry inherent biases.
-Requires rigorous grading (A1–F6) to remain useful.
+Requires rigorous grading (A1 to F6) to remain useful.

 Layer 4